Kolmogorov Turbulence Coexists with Pseudo-Turbulence in Buoyancy-Driven Bubbly Flows

-In a homogeneous and isotropic turbulence, dissipative effects start to become visible around $(8-10)\eta$ \cite{yaglom}.
-Therefore, from \tabref{tab:runs} we deduce that only for $\Ga>1000$ (or $\Rey>60$) the ratio $\calL/\eta$ is large enough to observe a significant inertial range.
-Motivated with these observations, in the following we present the results for our high $\Ga$ simulations and show, for the first time, existence of an inertial range in buoyancy driven bubbly flows.

-In \fig{fig:vort} we show the iso-contour plot of the z-component of vorticity $\omega^z = \paren{\curl \bu }\cdot \bzh$.
+We start our simulation by placing $\Nb$ bubbles randomly in the domain.
+It takes around $4.5\tauL$ for our simulation attain a statistically stationary state.
+Once it is reached, all our data are averaged over at least $5\tauL$.
+In \fig{fig:vort} we show the iso-contour plot of the $z$-component of vorticity $\omega^z = \paren{\curl \bu }\cdot \bzh$.
 As the $\Ga$ ($\Rey$) is increased, not only the intense vortical regions in the field increases, we observe flow structures at much smaller scales as well.
-Next we investigate the steady-state kinetic energy spectra

-where $\bu_{\bk}$ is the Fourier amplitude of the velocity field $\bu$ at wavenumber $\bk$.
-The inertial and dissipation ranges of the kinetic energy spectra in homogeneous and isotropic turbulence at different Reynolds number can be collapsed into a single curve with proper normalization.
-Following the Kolmogorov theory of turbulence \cite{kol41}, the appropriate choice for the length scale is $\eta$, and the energy scale is $E(k = 1/\eta) \sim (\epg)^{2/3}(1/\eta)^{-5/3} = (\epg\nu^5)^{1/4}$.
-The plot in \subfig{fig:spec1}{a} shows that, even for buoyancy driven bubble flows, similar normalization holds, as all the data for scales $k \gtrsim \kd$ collapse into a single master curve.

-The pseudo-turbulence regime, discussed in Refs.~\cite{lance_1991,vivek_2016,almeras2017,pandey_2020}, is recovered for $k\eta \gtrsim 1$.
-We highlight the $-3$ scaling by also plotting the kinetic energy spectra from our earlier study~\citet[simulation R4]{pandey_2020}, which collapses with our data.
-On increasing the $\Ga$, we observe that a $-5/3$ scaling range -- a novel, previously unobserved scaling in bubbly flows -- develops for $\kd\eta \lesssim k \eta \lesssim 1$.
-Crucially, this scaling range increases with the $\Ga$; the range is almost half a decade at $\Ga=2057$, and non-existent at $\Ga=100$.
-The $-5/3$ scaling range is clearly visible in \subfig{fig:spec1}{b} where we plot the compensated spectra.

-To understand the scaling behavior and energy transfer mechanism we study the scale-by-scale budget relation.
-Following \cite{pope,eyink_1995,frisch,verma_2019}, we first define a filtered velocity field,

-is a low-pass filtering kernel which is smooth in both physical and Fourier space.
-Using Eqs.~\eqref{eqn:ns} and \eqref{eq:filop}, and following the procedure outlined in Refs.~\cite{pope,pandey_2020,pandey_22} we obtain the following scale-by-scale kinetic energy budget equation in the statistically stationary state: